MrLoydHD/Ruby_FullCourse/Documentation/README.md

 - **Reflective**

     Ruby possesses metaprogramming, which enables programmes to manipulate their own structure and behaviour at runtime.
 This is powerful for the creation of DSLs (Domain-Specific Languages) and metaclasses, which are the classes of classes.
+Ruby also supports reflection, which allows for the inspection of objects and classes at runtime.
+This is useful for debugging and testing.

+      - **Metaprogramming**

+          Metaprogramming is a programming technique in which computer programs have the ability to treat other programs as their data.
+It means that a program can be designed to read, generate, analyse or transform other programs, and even modify itself while running.

 - **Scripting**